18F/grouplet-playbook/pages/guilds.md

 A guild is a cross-functional/horizontal team.
-Most people self-select as members of the guild, but a guild may require project teams identify a guild-liason or augment the team with a guild member to support the team or, sometimes, ensure compliance with legal requirements or established practices.
+Most people self-select as members of the guild, but a guild may require project teams identify a guild liaison or augment the team with a guild member to support the team or, sometimes, ensure compliance with legal requirements or established practices.

-Each Guild must draft a charter, which must include goals and measures, to which they hold each other accountable, and may include [objectives and milestones they are working toward]({{site.baseurl}}/processes-and-artifacts/#okrs).
-Guild leads are accountable for hitting milestones, making progress toward goals, including taking steps to measure progress.
+Each guild must draft a charter, which must include goals and measures, to which they hold each other accountable, and may include [objectives and milestones they are working toward]({{site.baseurl}}/processes-and-artifacts/#okrs).
+Guild leads are accountable for hitting milestones and making progress toward goals, including taking steps to measure progress.
 The guild may establish requirements for project teams; however, those requirements must clearly contribute to project success or legal requirements, and the guild must support